Clergy Living Well Group

 It is a great privilege to chair this group which brings together people who are one way or another passionate about and committed to life in all its fulness for clergy, their spouses and their families.
 In such a changing scene the role of the parish priest is as important as ever it was, and possibly as complex too!

-I love being a priest and am grateful for a ministry exercised in different places and ways.
-It really has been a gift to me, as have the many people who have encouraged, held and nurtured me through good times and bad along the way.
-It is a testimony to their care that I’m still enjoying that ministry today, and know full well I could not be exercising it without the support of others.
+I love being a priest and am grateful for a ministry exercised in different places and ways as well as for the people who have encouraged, held and nurtured me through good times and bad along the way.

 So, if you need support, please feel free to contact me on 01905 773301 and or email me.